janw-me/default-featured-image/readme.txt

 == Frequently Asked Questions ==

-= can I exclude a page or give it a diffrent image? =
+= can I exclude a page or give it a different image? =

 yes. you can exclude all kinds of things with the [conditional tags](http://codex.wordpress.org/Conditional_Tags)

-    <?php //this will work in your themes funcitons.php
+    <?php //this will work in your themes functions.php
     // Dont use a featured image on page 5 add_action('template_redirect', function () {
 			if ( is_single() ) {